 - Burn the Thieves!: It's what happens to the thieves who attacked her after she uses one of her most powerful Holy Poses to make them kneel to her in submission.

-- Dark and Troubled Past: Oh boy, the gamebook and Rebellion Zero manga's versions of her past is darker than even Menace: In the gamebook version, she was trained by a Pedophile Priest and the Rebellion Zero manga makes her background even darker, as she came from a very poor family and she was abandoned in a monastery.
+- Dark and Troubled Past: Oh boy, the gamebook and Rebellion Zero manga's versions of her past is darker than even Menace: In the gamebook version, she was trained by a Pedophile Priest and the Rebellion Zero manga makes her background even darker, as she came from a very poor family and was abandoned in a monastery.
 After she became an Inquisitor, she pays them back by executing her family for that.
-In the anime this was massively toned down and she simply came from a very religious family.
+In the anime this was massively toned down and she simply came from a very religious family instead.

-- Heel-Face Turn: After being defeated by Annelotte in the final episode of the second Story Arc of the QB Rebellion's illustrated stories and after watching how evil her former leader was, she decides to side with Annelotte instead.
+- After being defeated by Annelotte in the final episode of the second Story Arc of the QB Rebellion's illustrated stories and after watching how evil her former leader was, she decides to side with Annelotte instead.

-- In the anime adaptation of Rebellion She sides with Annelotte when she finds out that Ymir is Melona.
+- In the anime adaptation of Rebellion, she sides with Annelotte when she finds out that Ymir is Melona.

 - Kneel Before Zod: One of her attacks forces her human enemies to kneel before her.
 But in the Illustrated Stories, Annelotte manages to nullify her attack using her Super-Powered Evil Side.